Empower your remote freelancer team with essential tools for clear communication, task tracking, efficient payments, and productive collaborations.

 Here's a round-up of several advanced options:

-OnPay: Known for its wide range of features, OnPay provides payment options, including direct deposit, prepaid debit cards, or paper checks.
+OnPay: Known for its wide range of features, OnPay provides payment options, including direct deposit, prepaid debit cards, and paper checks.
 It also satisfies numerous tax form requirements.

 Gusto: Gusto offers full-service payroll in addition to employee benefit management, which means you can access multiple services under one umbrella.

-Wave Payroll: This tool caters well to smaller businesses with add-on app solutions expressly tailored towards expense tracking and invoicing as required.
+Wave Payroll: This tool caters well to smaller businesses, offering add-on app solutions expressly tailored to expense tracking and invoicing as needed.

-QuickBooks Payroll: QuickBooks Payroll is a favorite among many entrepreneurs due to its extensive integration capabilities with QuickBooks's variety of financial software solutions.
+QuickBooks Payroll: QuickBooks Payroll is a favorite among many entrepreneurs due to its extensive integration capabilities with QuickBooks' diverse range of financial software solutions.

 Warp: Warp is a modern payroll, compliance, and benefits platform that automates state tax compliance, helping businesses save valuable time and reduce costs.